pemcg/manageiq-automation-howto-guide/chapter17/service_dialogs.md

 #### Programmatically Populating a Read-Only Text Box

 We can use dynamically-populated read-only text or text area boxes as status boxes to display messages.
-Here is an example of populating a text box with a message, depending on whether the user is provisioning into Amazon or not...
+Here is an example of populating a text box with a message, depending on whether the user is provisioning into Amazon or not:

 ```ruby
  if $evm.root['vm'].vendor.downcase == 'amazon'